TypeLuis/Luis-sequelize-notes/README.md

 <p>

 - `npm init -y`
-- `npm i express pg sequelize rowdy-logger cors router esj`
+- `npm i express pg sequelize rowdy-logger cors router ejs`
 - add a `.gitignore` and add node_modules and or config to it
 - in your package.json add these to the scripts after "test"
 - <pre>